 Unlike its predecessors, the Fuji F40 comes with a charger for its battery.
 This is much better than in-camera charging which locks down the camera while a battery is being charged.
 The battery goes in using a plastic door that also covers the memory card slot.
 Fortunately the battery compartment does have a latch, so it will not fall out while changing memory cards.

-Fujifilm F40fd Facts
+Fujifilm F40fd Highlights

 Sensor-Size: 8 x 6mm